Arsenal want Luka Jovic on loan if Dusan Vlahovic move fails - Paper Talk

 Arsenal could seek a short-term loan for Real Madrid striker Luka Jovic if they cannot persuade Dusan Vlahovic to join them this month.

-Everton managerial target Vitor Pereira is flying to the UK today to continue advanced talks with the club.
+Everton managerial target Vitor Pereira is flying to the UK on Tuesday to continue advanced talks with the club.

 Leeds are investigating after Newcastle fans reported a 'crush' getting into Elland Road on Saturday.